mdepp/hlda/README.md

 Installation
 ------------

 - Simply use `pip install hlda` to install the package.
+Or from this repo use: `pip install git+https://github.com/jreades/hlda.git`
 - An example notebook that infers the hierarchical topics on the BBC Insight corpus can be found in [notebooks/bbc_test.ipynb](notebooks/bbc_test.ipynb).